gmarmstrong/dotfiles/README.md

 ### `xinitrc`

-This file is sourced every time X starts.
+This file is sourced every time X is started by xinit.
 It sources `Xresources`, sets the background, and launches the window manager.
+[This ArchWiki article](https://wiki.archlinux.org/index.php/Xinit) gives a good overview of xinit.

 ### `Xresources`

-This file configures visual preferences for X (font settings, `urxvt` settings, etc.)
+This file configures [visual preferences for X](https://wiki.archlinux.org/index.php/x_resources) (font settings, `urxvt` settings, etc.)

 ### `i3/config`